hlalljie/boilerplate-project-urlshortener/README.md

 # URL Shortener Microservice
-Provides a code for a shortenend version of any URL provided.
+Provides a code for a shortened version of any URL provided.

 ## Usage
 Add to your application to allow users to create a shorter version of any valid url and store the current urls in your database.